sofialarrain/vambe-backend/docs/DATABASE.md

   },
 });

-// Agregar en aplicación (Prisma no soporta array aggregation directamente) const painPointMap = new Map();
+// Aggregate in application code (Prisma cannot aggregate arrays natively) const painPointMap = new Map();
 for (const client of clients) {
   for (const point of client.painPoints) {